deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/dd-creating-and-registering-a-simple-route.md

     <b>Listing 15-8.</b> Registering a Route using the MapRoute method in the RouteConfig.cs file
 </p>

-### P7 ----------------------

-* This approach is more compact, mainly because I do not need to create an instance of the MvcRouterHandler class (it is done for me, behind the scenes).
-* The MapRoute methods is solely for use with MVC applications.
-* ASP.NET Web forms applications can use the MapPageRoute method, also defined in the RouteCollection class.

 ### Using the simple route

 #### PP1 ----------------------